Chiang Mai Night Markets

 Many travelers actually say these markets are where they first start to feel comfortable in Thailand.

-Helpful Tips for Visiting Chiang Mai Night Markets
+Helpful Tips for Visiting Night Markets:

 Bring small cash.